DayZedAndConfused762/Y.A.A.C/doc/software.md

 - [FFmpeg](https://github.com/FFmpeg/FFmpeg): FFmpeg is a collection of libraries and tools to process multimedia content such as audio, video, subtitles and related metadata.
 - [FIM (Fbi IMproved) image viewer](https://www.nongnu.org/fbi-improved/): FIM is a highly customizable and scriptable image viewer for users who are comfortable with software like the VIM text editor
 - [mpv](https://mpv.io/): a free, open source, and cross-platform media player
+- [Simple Internet Radio](https://github.com/blake5634/Simple-Internet-Radio): A minimal internet radio with analog input controls for volume and tuning.
 - [ytfzf](https://github.com/pystardust/ytfzf): A POSIX script that helps you find Youtube videos (without API) and opens/downloads them using mpv/youtube-dl

 <!-- ++++++++++++++++++++ Media End ++++++++++++++++++++ -->